 How your content mentions Paris in relation to other locations or landmarks makes it explicit which of these entities the mentioned Paris is.

 From a technical SEO perspective, one of the most effective ways to create strong connections is through schema markup.
 It’s important to note that utilizing schema by itself does not create entities.
 Rather, specific identifiers (@ids aka URIs) can be used to define objects as distinct entities with their own properties and relationships to other entities.
-For example, LocalBusiness markup requires an @id, defining the location as a unique entity, but Google removed the required property of @id for LocalBusiness on July 22nd, 2021.
+LocalBusiness markup previously required an @id, defining the location as a unique entity, but Google removed the required property of @id for LocalBusiness on July 22nd, 2021.

 Once defined, entities can be linked to a search engine’s knowledge graph through structured data like schema markup.
 Knowledge graphs represent the linking of information and data across the Web, providing context for search engines as they crawl your website.

 Google explains knowledge graphs as containing nodes and edges, where a node is an entity and edges are the relationships between entities.
 I am the central entity of my knowledge graph, and my relationships with other entities make me unique from other Marthas in the world.
 Other entities are connected to her through her relationship to them, such as her nationality, her education, and her employment history.
 By linking the content on your website to resources across the Web, search engines begin to understand and contextualize the information about me.

 Contextualize Your Website Content